 Periodontal (Gum) Disease Therapy

-Gum disease, also known as periodontal disease, is caused by a build-up of plaque and bacteria between the teeth and gums.
-When left untreated, the gums become infected and if gum disease progresses, it becomes increasingly difficult and painful to treat.
-Progressed cases of gum disease can also lead to tooth loss.
+Periodontal disease, also known as gum disease, is a result of plaque build-up and bacteria between the teeth and gums.
+If left untreated, the gums become infected.
+Additionally, as gum disease progresses the treatment becomes increasingly difficult and painful.
+In advanced stages, periodontal disease can also lead to tooth loss.